Skip to main content

 Agent Tool Architecture

-The AI agent uses a tool-based architecture where the LLM decides which tools to call:
+The AI agent uses a tool-based architecture where the AI decides which tools to call based on the conversation:

 Non-Interactive Tools